kapilsarkar/JS-INTERVIEW-QUESTIONS/readme.md

       Output : undefined
        ```

-      - 5. 👍`Null :` Represents the intentional absence of any object value.
+   - 5. 🎯 `Null :` Represents the intentional absence of any object value.
 It is one of JavaScript's primitive values and is treated as falsy for boolean operations.
 It signifies that a variable has been declared but does not point to any object or value.

       ```